mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 }
 ```

-If we were to type it using TypeScript, we would add that it returns a `number` type:
+If we were to type it using TypeScript, we would say that it returns a `number` type:

 ```ts
 function getNumber(): number {